Atelier-Shiori/EasyNSURLConnection/readme.md

 ##How to Build
-1. You will need Xcode 4.2 or later for C++11 support
+1. You will need Xcode 8 or later to build this project
 2. Clone the repo
 3. Type xcodebuild to build the project